mskuta/x/rirccfilter.md

 # Description

-Each RIR (Regional Internet Registry) and their parent NRO (Number Resource Organization) publish a daily updated and freely available file called "delegated-extended" containing information on the distribution of Internet number resources.
+Each RIR (Regional Internet Registry) and their parent NRO (Number Resource Organization) publish a daily updated and freely available "delegated-extended file" containing information on the distribution of Internet number resources.
 From it, this script extracts IP ranges grouped by country and outputs them in [P2P plaintext format](https://en.wikipedia.org/wiki/PeerGuardian#P2P_plaintext_format).

 # Usage